 Governors work with senior leaders in the strategic development of the school and in raising standards of achievement.
 Duties include setting the school’s vision, aims & objectives, approving the school budget and appointing the headteacher.
 Governors must both support and challenge the headteacher; consequently, they need to gain an understanding of the school’s overall performance in order to explain its decisions and actions.
 They do this by attending regular meetings, carrying out school visits and meeting with senior leaders.
 They also attend training in order to keep up to date with the requirements of their role.
 Governors work as a team and make collective decisions.

-We currently have two Foundation Governor vacancies.
+We currently have two Foundation Governor vacancies and one parent governor vacancy.

 Schools need committed and engaged governors from a range of backgrounds, who can bring different insights and experiences to their governing boards.
 These could include strategic leadership skills such as development planning, chairing meetings or budget monitoring, or knowledge of the local community (either where you live or work).